-Your gf would have to gag you, bind, you, and put you in the trunk to get you to go to couples counseling — you have such a hard time talking about feelings!
-Her ultimatum is dragging you to couples counseling “kicking and screaming” inside: your frustrated, silent, inward “AARGH!” of agony goes unheard…
+Your gf would have to gag you, bind you, and put you in the trunk to get you to go to couples counseling — you have such a hard time talking about feelings!
+Your frustrated, silent, inward “AARGH!” of agony goes unheard as her ultimatum quietly drags you to couples counseling “kicking and screaming” inside…

 You keep telling her talking about feelings is not your thing.
 Why can’t she understand that?
 Doesn’t “no” mean no?

-Want to stop being threatedned with abandonment, couples counseling, or emotional conversations that make you want to crawl out of your own skin?
+Want to stop being threatened with abandonment, or couples counseling and emotional conversations that make you want to crawl out of your own skin?
 Read on!

 What if you’re right to refuse couples counseling, and your resistance to talk about feelings shouldn’t be the end of your relationship?